nakul-shahdadpuri/nakul-shahdadpuri/README.md

 ###  Hello, This is Nakul. 👋
+#### Feel free to email me about any queries, you might have in the following projects. 😄
 <!--
 **nakul-shahdadpuri/nakul-shahdadpuri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.